-6.4 You must provide us with at least 6 weeks' notice, if you want to request to return to study.
-When you have been required to intermit under this policy, we will work with you to assess your fitness to

-- resume study in addition to the steps outlined in the University's guidance on Returning from Intermission. - 6.5 Upon hearing from you, we will work with you to assess your fitness to resume study which could include: - We will send you a short form to complete, providing more information about the request; - If relevant, you could send evidence like a letter from a registered health professional, social worker, law enforcement professional or anyone else who has been supporting you professionally; - We might ask you to provide a short statement (usually around 500 words but certainly no more than 1,000), explaining why you want to return and any support you might need; - We may arrange a meeting to discuss your potential return or we may liaise with you over email/telephone/videoconference to collate relevant information and involve relevant colleagues as appropriate.
+- 7.3 You must provide us with at least 6 weeks' notice, if you want to request to return to study.
+When you have been required to intermit under this policy, we will work with you to assess your fitness to resume study in addition to the steps outlined in the University's guidance on Returning from Intermission. - 7.4 Upon hearing from you, we will work with you to assess your fitness to resume study which could include: - we will send you via email a short form to complete, providing more information about your request to return to study - you will be requested to send detailed medical evidence, such as a letter from a registered health professional, social worker, law enforcement professional or anyone else who has been supporting you professionally - we may arrange a meeting to discuss your potential return, or we may liaise with you over email/telephone/videoconference to collate relevant information and involve relevant colleagues as appropriate.